Create a MicroEJ Firmware From Scratch

 2. Install qemu-system-arm and GNU CC toolchain for ARM: sudo apt-get install -y qemu-system-arm gcc-arm-none-eabi build-essential subversion

-3. The rest of this tutorial will use the folder src/tuto-from-scratch/ in the Windows home folder.
+3. The rest of this training will use the folder src/tuto-from-scratch/ in the Windows home folder.

 4. Create the folder: mkdir -p /mnt/c/Users/${USER}/src/tuto-from-scratch (the -p option ensures all the directories are created).